-I think it must be the changing of the seasons, but I’ve been feeling the organizing and decluttering bug this Autumn.
-Before the holidays arrive and our home is filled with guests and new things, I’m taking some time to sort out, tidy, and organize around the house – especially in the children’s spaces.
+I think it must be the changing of the seasons, but I’ve been feeling the organizing and decluttering bug.
+Before the months we call “birthday season” arrive and our home is filled with guests and new things, I’m taking some time to sort out, tidy, and organize around the house – especially in the children’s spaces.
+They were also given some new things for Christmas that we are still working on finding homes for.

-I thought it might be fun to share a little mini-series with you this week about some of the simple things that we do to help stay organized at our house (not always an easy task for the six of us).
+I thought it might be fun to share one of the simple things that I do to help stay more organized at our house (not always an easy task for the seven of us).

 Today I want to tell you about a super simple system we use to keep track of items: color coding.

 In a house with more than one child, color coding has been a simple but effective way to keep track of what belongs to whom.
-With six people in our household, this is no small thing.
-The solution for us for four sets of everything has been color coding.
+With seven people in our household now, this is no small task.
+The solution for us has been color coding.

 Each child has a color and the kids all know that that is their favorite color is also their assigned color.
 If it is pink it belongs to Jillian, if it is orange it is Max’s, and so on down the line.